Chapter 171 — Driver's License

 Translations

-Any document submitted to the Department of Public Safety in a language other than English must include a certified …
+Any document submitted to the commissioner under this chapter in a language other than English must come with an English …

 171.07